ExtendRealityLtd/Academy/Documentation/HowToGuides/CameraRigs/AddingTheSimulatedCameraRig/README.md

 ### Step 5

-Drag and drop the `SimulatedCameraRig` GameObject from the Unity Hierarchy window into the newly displayed `Element 1` field within the `CameraRigs -> Size` parameter on the `Tracked Alias Facade` component.
+Drag and drop the `SimulatedCameraRig` GameObject from the Unity Hierarchy window into the newly displayed `Element 1` field within the `Elements` parameter on the `Linked Alias Association Collection Observable List` component attached to the `TrackedAlias` GameObject.

 ![Drag And Drop Simulated CameraRig Into Tracked Alias CameraRigs](assets/images/DragAndDropSimulatedCameraRigIntoTrackedAliasCameraRigs.png)